auth0/auth0-python/README.rst

 Installation
 ============

-You can install the auth0 python SDK issuing the following command.
+You can install the auth0 Python SDK issuing the following command.

 .. code-block::

     pip install auth0-python

+Python 3.2 and 3.3 have reached [end-of-life](https://en.wikipedia.org/wiki/CPython#Version_history)
+and support will be removed in the near future.

 ====================
 Management SDK Usage